raspberrypilearning/timelapse-setup/worksheet.md

 ## Taking multiple images

-You can take multiple images using the Pi Camera by capturing images using a loop.
+You can take multiple images using the Camera Module by capturing images using a loop.
 A `for` loop can be used to capture a set number of images.

 1. Modify your file to incorporate a `for` loop.
 In this example, the Pi Camera will capture 10 images.